Oluoladio/Cyber-Audit/READEMe.md

 - **[Audit_ComplianceChecklist.pdf](docs/Audit_ComplianceChecklist.pdf):** Checklist assessing compliance status (met, unmet, partially met) for key security controls.

-## Why This Project Matters
+## 📌 Note

-This comprehensive audit simulation demonstrates a methodical approach to cybersecurity risk management and compliance.
-It highlights:
+This mock case study is intended solely for professional development.
+No accurate client data is used.
+It demonstrates a methodical approach to cybersecurity risk management and compliance, highlighting:

 - A detailed evaluation of SafeInvest’s current security posture.
 - Identification of key vulnerabilities and control gaps.
 - Actionable recommendations to enhance cybersecurity and support regulatory compliance.